Magento 2 CSS

 - go to the orange theme directory and add the overriding app/design/frontend/OrangeCo/orange/web/css/source/_theme.less file, which contains the next code:

 // Primary button

 @button-primary__hover__border: 1px solid @color-orange-red2;

 Magento 2 custom CSS not loading

-In case you have come up with issues after enabling custom CSS, try to check the next settings:
+In case you have come up with Magento 2 CSS not updating or loading issues after you added custom CSS to Magento 2 or did some Magento edit CSS in admin panel, try to check the next settings:

 - Make sure you have set Magento 2 to developer or default mode before starting work with styles;